PipedreamHQ/docs/docs/notebook/destinations/s3/README.md

 ```

 This bucket policy provides the minimum set of permissions necessary for Pipedream to deliver objects to your S3 bucket.
 We use the [Multipart Upload API](https://docs.aws.amazon.com/AmazonS3/latest/dev/uploadobjusingmpu.html) to upload objects to S3, and need the [necessary permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuAndPermissions.html).

+## Still have questions?

+Please [reach out](/support/) if this doc didn't answer your question.
+We're happy to help!